Winston-Lin/dziganto.github.io/_posts/2017-5-10-How-To-Install-Spark-And-Zeppelin-Locally.md

 8. Locate **zeppelin.anonymous.allowed**.
 9. Set its value to **false**.
 10. Save changes and exit nano.
-11. Navigate to Zeppelin home directory by typing:
+11. Navigate to your home directory by typing:
 ```
-$ cd ..
+$ cd
 ```
 12. We need to restart Zeppelin so type:
 ```
-$ sudo bin/zeppelin-daemon.sh restart
+$ zeppelin-daemon.sh restart
 ```
-13. Go back to your Zeppelin notebook in your browser.
+13. Go back to the Zeppelin notebook in your browser.
-14. Refresh the page.
-You should see **Login** towards the top right with a green dot to the left of it.
-15. Click **Login**.
+14. A window should pop up asking for username and password.
-16. Use any of these **username** and **password** combos:
+15. Use any of these **username** and **password** combos:
 ```
 admin password1
 user1 password2
 user2 password3
 ```
-*Note 1: usernames, passwords, and groups can be setup in **shiro.ini** file.*
+>*Note: usernames, passwords, and groups can be setup in **shiro.ini** file.*

 # Setup ZeppelinHub
 1. Go to [ZeppelinHub](https://www.zeppelinhub.com/)